shukitchan/ats-wasm-ai-inference/README.md

 Sentiment analysis example
 ====
-  - Model and `tokenizer.json` comes from huggingface.co
+  - Model and `tokenizer.json` come from huggingface.co
     - https://huggingface.co/tabularisai/robust-sentiment-analysis
     - we want the format to be ONNX and optmized - https://huggingface.co/shukitchan2023/robust-sentiment-analysis-ONNX
     - This can be done through this space - https://huggingface.co/spaces/onnx-community/convert-to-onnx